 Ghassan Salhab is a director, screenwriter and film instructor.
 Ranging from documentary to thriller to new media, his films question the foundations of society and the role of art and the individual in times of unrest.

 His films have been selected for international film festivals in Berlin, Cannes, Marseille, Locarno, Tribeca and Toronto.
 He was a resident in the DAAD Artists-in-Berlin Programme (2016) and the recipient of a post-production grant from the Doha Film Institute for The Mountain (2010).
-His work has received awards for best director from the Arab world for The Valley, Abu Dhabi Film Festival (2014) and best soundtrack for Beyrouth Fantôme, Festival des Trois Continents de Nantes, France (1998).
+His film The Valley earned him Best Director from the Arab World at the Abu Dhabi Film Festival (2014), and Beyrouth Fantôme received an award for best soundtrack at the Festival des Trois Continents de Nantes, France (1998).
 His films were also honoured by La Rochelle International Film Festival and JC Carthage (2010).
 In addition to his work in filmmaking, he has published articles in magazines and the book Fragments du Livre du Naufrage (2012).
 He is also a film instructor at various universities and other institutions.

 This person was part of Sharjah Biennial 13.